 The Los Angeles Times reported on September 19th, 2017, that Southern California has a high possibility of being hit by an earthquake with a magnitude of 8.2.
 It further stated that since the San Andreas fault runs under and very close to densely populated areas, such a quake would cause major destruction (Northridge was a 6.7)

 Scientists say that an 8.2 quake would rupture the San Andreas fault, fracturing cities throughout Los Angeles, Riverside and San Bernardino counties.
 The fault is about 30 miles from downtown Los Angeles so an earthquake of this magnitude will do untold damage and cause enormous casualties.
+Things like foundation stability and electrical wiring could be affected, possibly requiring attention from an Electrician in Joshua Tree or other electrical companies in the Los Angeles area, although this may not be the priority for hoarders.
 This article addresses what we can do as a community to help hoarders prepare for these kinds of natural disasters.

 A hoarded home is a hazard not only for the hoarder, but also for the neighborhood.
 Inside are disasters just waiting to happen; they can barely walk from one room to the other, let alone get to the front or back door!
 It is ripe for a fire at any given moment, with very little chance for survival!
 Throw in an 8.2 magnitude quake and imagine the resulting catastrophe when the roof collapses.
 The chances of survival would be slim and rescue efforts would be seriously hampered, sifting through the debris of a hoarded home.
 Then further on, providing there are survivors, the repair of the said roof by home renovation companies like Bordner Home Improvement or others, wouldn’t be able to continue (or perhaps even start) without the house being cleared first.